Drischdaan/Renderwerk/README.md

 - Windows 11
 - Visual Studio 2022 or Jetbrains Rider
-- DirectX 12 Compatible GPU
+- DirectX 12 and/or Vulkan Compatible GPU
 - Latest Windows 11 SDK

 ### Setting up the project